uelichueli/swiyu-admin-ch.github.io/_specifications/interoperability-profile.md

 - Protocol for presentation of Verifiable Credentials for offline use-cases, e.g. using BLE

 ### Standard Requirements
-The following table defines which specification must be supported by an actor (Issuer, Verifier, Wallet) in order to comply with this profile.
+The following table defines which specification must be supported by an actor (issuer, verifier, wallet) in order to comply with this profile.

 | Specification     | Issuer   | Wallet   | Verifier |
 |-------------------|----------|----------|----------|